 Public Blog/Website

-Before that, I spent over 12 years as a software engineer, with my longest tenure at Pivotal Labs.
+Before transitioning to AI research, I spent over 12 years as a software engineer, with my longest tenure at Pivotal Labs.

-Reasoning Training for Small Language Models (~1B): Independent project to develop an efficient, near-SotA post-training recipe for 1B language models under limited computation budgets (ongoing)
+Showing Our Work: Training Gemma3 1B To Reason: Independent project to develop an efficient, near-SotA post-training recipe for 1B language models under limited computation budgets (under judgement) notebook here

 National Deep Inference Fabric: The NSF National Deep Inference Fabric (NDIF) is a research computing project that enables researchers and students to perform mechanistic interpretability research on models, with sizes up to a 405B parameter open-weight model.